biolDataScience/biolDataScience.github.io/NOTES.md

 + Host-virus associations (VIRION)
   - outcomes: R, visualization, subsetting, some dplyr/group_by/pipe shit, writing functions,
-  - use helmVirus as a use case to teach from?
   - Travis-CI/GitHub actions could be introduced here
   - Working with dynamic data could come in here too by pulling data from URL (use covid as an example dataset?)

 + Species distribution modeling